Rahul0598/blog-source/content/posts/I507/index.md

 In order to change a behavior, we need to understand what it is.
 In the context of health, behavior refers to a person's beliefs and actions regarding their health and well-being.
 They are influenced by a person's environment.
 Positive behavior promotes health and prevents disease while the opposite is true for negative behaviors.
 Behavior change refers to efforts put in place to change people's personal habits and attitudes, to prevent disease [[1]](#1).

 The first step to bringing about a change, is to identify the issue.
 I have chosen to monitor and attempt to change my sleeping habits.
 Since I started my master's education, I have rarely slept for longer than 6 - 6.5 hours a night on average.
+Though this does not have any immediate effects that I am noticing, I believe that this is not a healthy pattern to live by, in the long run.

 Through this blog post, I am sharing my experience using a sleep tracker application on my phone and see if I gain some insights into my patterns.

 ## Background and Theory

+The CDC states that - Not getting enough sleep is linked with many chronic diseases and conditions.
+That, getting enough sleep is not a luxury, but something that is needed in order to maintain good health[[8]](#8).

 ### About me

+I have been sleeping for less than 7 hours for so many years now, I tell people that my body does not let me sleep past 6-6.5 hours.
+I never felt that it was particularly debilitating, I feel drained out in the morning, but I usually pick up steam by the afternoon and get stuff done.
+But, whenever I decide to start sleeping early, it so happens that I have unfinished work to tend to.

-Before you read further, you must know about my current lifestyle.
+Before you read more about my experience with the app, you must know about my current lifestyle.
 Perhaps then you would be able to empathize with me in the end.

 I have a Samsung phone which has the Samsung Health app, I mostly use it to track my daily step count.
 The app also has the feature of tracking sleep durations based on the phone usage patterns.
 If you're not using your phone in the night for an extended period of time and the phone is stationary means you're asleep for that particular duration.
 I never wished for anything more than what the app could provide, no deeper analytics or insights regarding my sleep, just a single bar-graph.

 The following is a screenshot from the Samsung Health app which shows the average sleep statistics this year from the months of January through September.